A. E. Dick Howard

-A.E.
-Dick Howard is a legal scholar who has devoted his professional life to understanding the Supreme Court, the American Constitution, and constitutions of the world.
+Arthur Ellsworth Dick Howard (born 1933) is an American legal scholar who has devoted his professional life to understanding the Supreme Court, the American Constitution, and constitutions of the world.
 He is the White Burkett Miller Professor of Law and Public Affairs at the University of Virginia.
-Washingtonian magazine has named Professor Howard one of the most respected educators in the nation, and the Richmond Times-Dispatch and the Library of Virginia included Professor Howard on their list of the "greatest Virginians" of the 20th century.
+Washingtonian magazine has named Howard one of the most respected educators in the nation, and the Richmond Times-Dispatch and the Library of Virginia included Professor Howard on their list of the "greatest Virginians" of the 20th century.
 In 2013, the University of Virginia recognized Howard with its Thomas Jefferson Award—the highest honor given to faculty members at the University.

 Biography

 Early life, education and clerkship

 Born in 1933, Howard was raised in Richmond, Virginia.
 He graduated from Thomas Jefferson High School in Richmond.
 Howard attended the University of Richmond, graduating first in his class (B.A., 1954).
 He earned his law degree from the University of Virginia School of Law, again finishing at the top of his class (1961).
 He was a Rhodes Scholar at Oxford University, where he read philosophy, politics, and economics.
 Soon after graduating from law school, Howard was a law clerk to Justice Hugo L. Black of the Supreme Court of the United States.

 When Howard began his clerkship with Justice Black, the balance on the Court had recently tipped toward the liberal side.
 After years of dissents, Black was now writing for the majority.
-Howard found himself at Black's elbow when the Justice penned some of the Warren Court's most important decisions, including Gideon v.
+Howard found himself at Black's elbow when the justice penned some of the Warren Court's most important decisions, including Gideon v.
 Wainwright and Griffin v.
 School Board of Prince Edward County.

 After he finished his tutelage under Hugo Black, Howard joined the UVA law faculty in 1964.
 He began a career at the law school which would last for more than fifty years.
 Although his professional experiences are many and varied, Howard considers teaching the center of his academic and professional life.
 He cares most about his students and is happiest when working with them.